dmitry-lipetsk/hobby-WPF-EFCore-IBP-PhoneModels/README.md

 # hobby-WPF-EFCore-IBP-PhoneModels
-Demo with usage of WPF, EFCore v6.0 and IBProvider
+Demo with usage of WPF, EFCore v6.0 and IBProvider.

 It's an elementary application for editing a database with a single table - PHONE.
 Just for fun.

-Techonlogies:
+Technologies:
  - WPF
  - EntityFrameworkCore v6
  - Lcpi.EntityFrameworkCore.DataProvider.LcpiOleDb
  - LCPI.IBProvider.5
- - Firebird 3.0
+ - Firebird v3.0

 Some "advanced" features weren't implemented but, I'm sure, for the first application it's more than enough :)